McLargo/mkdown-docs/docs/architecture/concurrency-patterns.md

 and potential bugs.
 We will discuss some common concurrency patterns that can be used to simplify concurrent development.

+It is important to understand some concepts before diving into concurrency.

+- **Concurrency**: The ability of a system to execute multiple tasks at the same time.
+CPU decides how to allocate resources to tasks, which can lead to tasks being executed in unpredictable order.
+- **Parallelism**: an application divides tasks into smaller subtasks that can be executed in parallel, in different CPU cores.
+Tasks are executed simultaneously.

+Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.

 In Go, concurrency is achieved using goroutines and channels.

 ## Worker Pool